A Kim Kardashian Naked Cookbook In The Works? Not Anytime Soon [Debunked]

 A post shared by Carine Roitfeld (@carineroitfeld) on

 So even though Kim Kardashian’s naked body was featured on a magazine cover in the past (that famous Paper Magazine cover that almost broke the internet), a nude cookbook is not currently in her future.
-But will we get a regular cookbook from Kim, or at least more videos of her preparing meals?
+But will we get a regular cookbook from Kim or at least more videos of her preparing meals?
 We’ll have to wait and see.

 [Featured Image by Florian Seefried/Getty Images]